Farm wildlife and hay meadows

 There is nothing more satisfying than seeing buzzards soaring, hawks diving and herons waiting patiently.
 Having these top predators on the farm means that we're doing our bit to help ensure the food chain on which they depend is thriving.

 Many animals on the Farming and Wildlife Advisory Group's Bio Diversity Action Plan are found on the farm.
 These range from Tree Sparrows, Nut Hatches and Green and Spotted Woodpeckers through to Redwings, Brown Hares, Wrens and Long Tailed Tits.
 All these animals need different habits, and underline why a farm needs to be managed in its entirety to realise its potential benefit to wildlife and native plant species.

-We've taken this whole farm approach and work with the Soil Association, the Countryside Stewardship scheme and the FWAG, to enhance our farm's value to wildlife.
-We also have an educational programme to help inform children and adults about the countryside and organic farming.
+We've taken this whole farm approach and work with the Soil Association, the Countryside Stewardship scheme and the Farming and Advisory Wildlife Group, to enhance our farm's value to wildlife.

 Organic farming fact